Palagent/project_klaara/README.md

 W' = W + ΔW = W + B·A,   B ∈ ℝ^{d×r},   A ∈ ℝ^{r×k},   r ≪ d,k
 ```

 Crucially, this is **not additive knowledge**—it is **structural modification**.
-When applied dynamically, LoRA becomes analogous to synaptic plasticity: repeated activation strengthens certain pathways.
+When applied dynamically, LoRA becomes analogous to synaptic plasticity: repeated activation strengthens certain [...]

 Thus: